 • Few payment methods are available : they are limited on payment methods and international countries that do not accept PayPal are not eligible.

-• Focus on US-based traffic : Not suitable for bloggers who receive the majority of their traffic from international locations.
+• Focus on US-based traffic : not suitable for bloggers who receive the majority of their traffic internationally.

 Final thoughts on choosing the best blog ad network (for you )

-Although I no longer use ads on my blog today , I can't deny that many bloggers have been able to achieve financial freedom through the use of blog ads (including me at one stage of my journey).
+Although I no longer use ads on my blog today I cannot deny that many bloggers have been able to achieve financial freedom through the use of blog ads (myself included at one stage of my journey).

-One of the biggest benefits of choosing to monetize your site with blog ads is that you don't have to write content specifically geared towards promoting a product (or an affiliate partner). ) and you can make money just because people visit your site to read what do you want to talk about.
-In that sense, blog ads can actually lead to one of the purest forms of profitable blogging.
+One of the biggest advantages of choosing to monetize your site with blog ads is that you don't need to write content specifically geared towards promoting a product (or an affiliate partner), and you can earn money simply because people visit your site to read what you want to talk about.
+In this sense, blog ads can actually lead to one of the purest forms of profitable blogging.

 So, what's your favorite blog ad network?
 Who would you add to this missing list?